 If you are struggling to encourage a reluctant reader to read for at least 30 minutes per day, this website may help.
 I began using this with Beginning English as a Second Language (ESL) students but have found that it also works well for K-6 readers as well.
 Here are the instructions for accessing this FREE site: Go to http://larryferlazzo.com/englishbeg.html#stories a.
 Under the heading marked Stories, click on Tumblebooks b.
 Click on Tumblebook Library c.
 Click on Story Books or Non-fiction Books d.
 Choose a book and then click Read Online

 Now is a great time to pursue your dream.
 Why not study what interests you?
 It is never too late to make a decision to start a new career.
 Perhaps you would like to start a new business?
 Being an entrepreneur is great.
 There has not been a better time for me to pursue higher education than in this season of life.
 Returning to college to complete my education has been one of the best decisions I ever made.
 Now, as I continue my education, I also encourage others as an educational mentor and ESL/ESOL writing consultant.
 There are hundreds of ways to approach returning to college.
 Of course, attending full time means completing a degree program quicker than if you attend part-time.
 If you are working full-time and think part-time night classes are best at this stage of your life--take the plunge!
 Dive into a new school and get busy pursuing your dream of a higher education.
 Statistics don't lie.
-Those with at least a bachelor's degree earn more money than those without a college degree.
-Ever been passed over for a job because you did not have the degree?
-Believe... read more
+Those with at least a bachelor's degree earn more money than... read more